How to use square video – how it works and which apps to use

 As we saw with Instagram and Facebook, there is a range of options available to marketers running video ads through Snapchat.

-You can select conventional snap ads, collection ads story ads, and the targeting tools let you build custom audiences which target location, demographics, interests, etc (source).
+You can select conventional snap ads, collection ads story ads, and the targeting tools let you build custom audiences that target location, demographics, interests, etc (source).

 So how to build an effective marketing video for Snapchat?
 Bearing in mind you only have a maximum of 10 seconds for your video.